MicrosoftDocs/architecture-center/docs/vm/vm-baseline-content.md

 ## Cost Optimization

-Workload requirements must be fulfilled keeping in my the cost constraints.
+Workload requirements must be fulfilled keeping in mind the cost constraints.
 This section describes  some options for optimizing costs.
 The strategies used in architecture are based on the [Cost Optimization design review checklist given in Azure Well-Architected Framework](/azure/well-architected/cost-optimization/checklist).
 The sections are annotated with recommendations from that checklist.

 ##### Component cost

 Select VM images that are optimized for the workload instead of using general-purpose images.
-In this architecture, relatively small VM images are chosesn for both Windows and Linux, which are approximately 30GB each.
+In this architecture, relatively small VM images are chosen for both Windows and Linux, which are 30GB each.
 With smaller images, VM SKUs with disks are also smaller, leading to lower costs and also faster deployment, boot times, reduced resource consumption.
 A side benefit is security because of the reduced surface area.

 Implementing log rotation with size limits is another cost saving strategy.
 It allows for using small data disks, which can result in lower costs.
-The implementation of this architecture uses 4GB disks.
+The implementation of this architecture uses 4 GB disks.

 The use of ephemeral OS disks can also lead to cost savings and improved performance.
-These disks are designed to use VM resources that you're already paying for, because they are installed on the cache disk provisioned with the VM.
+These disks are designed to use VM resources that you're already paying for, because they're installed on the cache disk provisioned with the VM.
 It eliminates storage costs associated with traditional persistent disks.
 Because these disks are temporary, there are no costs associated with long-term data storage.

 > Refer to Well-Architected Framework: [CO:07 - Recommendations for optimizing component costs](/azure/well-architected/cost-optimization/optimize-component-costs).

 ##### Flow cost

 Choose compute resources based on the criticality of the flow.
 For workflows that can tolerate interruptions, consider using [Spot VMs](/azure/architecture/guide/spot/spot-eviction) with VM scale setsFlexible Orchestration mode.
-This approach can be particularly effective for hosting low-priority flows on lower-priority VMs.
+This approach can be effective for hosting low-priority flows on lower-priority VMs.
 This strategy allows for cost optimization while still meeting the requirements of different workflows.

 > Refer to Well-Architected Framework: [CO:09 - Recommendations for optimizing flow costs](/azure/well-architected/cost-optimization/optimize-flow-costs).